edamla/mediterraneanagency/_books/2021-09-01-ill-take-a-look-and-leave.md

 # For adding excerpt add <!--more--> and break the line
 ---
 To Be Deceived...
-Human beings are also de- ceived when they are “young.”
+Human beings are also deceived when they are “young.”
-Because they cannot observe the mistakes of others, they fall into the same errors and per- sistently live by their own truths without listening to anyone.
+Because they cannot observe the mistakes of others, they fall into the same errors and persistently live by their own truths without listening to anyone.
 The book you are holding aims to offer a friendly conversation to prevent you from falling into those mistakes with “your own truths.”
 Take a